 Priscilla is a Licensed Clinical Social Worker (LCSW) and has a Masters in Social Work from the University of Iowa.
 She has a Masters in Teaching with a specialization in early childhood education from the University of Chicago.
-Priscilla has focused her work with children and families for over 25 years providing clinical services, school collaborations and facilitating workshops.
-For the last 13 years she has worked with individuals of all ages experiencing issues related to loss.
+Priscilla has focused her work with children and families for over 25 years providing clinical services, school collaborations, and facilitating workshops.
+For the last 13 years, she has worked with individuals of all ages experiencing issues related to loss.
 She is certified as a Fellow in Thanatology from the Association of Death Education and Counseling.
-Priscilla is also an adjunct instructor at the University of Chicago School of Social Service Administration and served on the Board of Directors for the National Alliance for Grieving Children (NAGC).
+Priscilla has served on the Board of Directors for the National Alliance for Grieving Children (NAGC) and was also an adjunct instructor at the University of Chicago School of Social Service Administration.

 I look forward to working with you and welcome you to contact me with any questions.